Soft Quality-Diversity Optimization: Additional Ablations

 Recall that the derivation of SQUAD's objective (Equation~\ref{eq:squad}) assumed that the behavior space is unbounded.
 To transform the bounded behavior space $[0, 1]^d$ that is used in the tasks to $\mathbb{R}^d$, SQUAD used the logit transformation:

 where all operations are performed element-wise.
 In our final ablation, we seek to understand the impact of this transformation on SQUAD's performance.
-To this end, we run SQUAD without using this transformation with three different random seeds and compare the results with the original experiments that were conducted in Section~\ref{sec:qd_tradeoff} (conducted over ten random seeds).
+To this end, we run SQUAD without using this transformation \vbnote{Does this mean you still use the same SQUAD lower bound but just use the raw solutions?}\shnote{Yes} with three different random seeds and compare the results with the original experiments that were conducted in Section~\ref{sec:qd_tradeoff} (conducted over ten random seeds).
 As the comparison of the results in Table~\ref{tab:01desc_ablation} shows, the logit transformation is critical to the successful performance of SQUAD.

-\subsection{Effect of population size}
+\subsection{Effect of Population Size}

 We also study the impact that role that population size has on the performance of SQUAD.
 To this end, we compare the performance of SQUAD in the IC domain with 4 different population sizes $N = 128, 256, 512, 1024$.
 The results, reported in Table~\ref{tab:popsize_ablation}, conform with our expectation that larger populations yield better performance.
 Furthermore, we observed that the runtime of SQUAD had a linear relation with the population size, with the mean runtimes being 24, 48, 95, 190 minutes for population sizes of 128, 256, 512, and 1024, respectively (averaged over 3 seeds, with variances less than 10 seconds).